Divyansh-Atri/stochastic-control-hjb/README.md

 # Stochastic Control and Hamilton-Jacobi-Bellman Equations: Theory and Numerical Methods

-A rigorous, research-level implementation of stochastic optimal control theory using the dynamic programming principle and Hamilton-Jacobi-Bellman (HJB) equations.
+A rigorous, implementation of stochastic optimal control theory using the dynamic programming principle and Hamilton-Jacobi-Bellman (HJB) equations.
 This project provides end-to-end numerical methods for solving optimal control problems of stochastic differential equations, from theoretical derivation to simulation-based verification.

 ## Author